Skeletonema costatum: Light levels

 Skeletonema costatum is most likely to grow under conditions of high illumination.
-The highest growth rate was found to be 1.6 x 10^{16} quanta s^{−1}cm^{−2}, but there is still a positive growth rate in low-light conditions of about 0.02 x 10^{16} quanta s^{−1}cm^{−2}.
+The highest growth rate was found to be 1.6 × 10^{16} quanta s^{−1}cm^{−2}, but there is still a positive growth rate in low-light conditions of about 0.02 × 10^{16} quanta s^{−1}cm^{−2}.
 There is some debate over the different Skeletonema species and their classification, as many of these different species within the genus bloom in different seasons around the world.
 S. costatum is a highly adaptable species, and it has the potential to bloom during all seasons.
 This diatom is more dependent on the water quality than photoperiod lengths for bloom formation, though it is especially common to have a large bloom during the early spring and late summer.

 High exposure to UVB radiation can have dramatic effects on the quality of S. costatum as a food source to marine invertebrates, marked by a decrease in fatty acid and amino acid contents of the individual S. costatum cells in these conditions.

 The high partial pressures of dissolved CO_{2} associated with climate change have a positive effect on the growth rate of S. costatum in the spring and fall when there is equal parts light and dark in a day (12h light:12 h dark).
 The high partial pressure of CO_{2} was also found to reduce the growth rate of S. costatum in the winter (8h light:16h dark) but had no effect on its growth rate in the summer (16h light:8h dark).

 At 20 °C, S. costatum can grow under irradiance of 7 to 406 μmol/m^{2}s.
 Photoinhibition is observed at 700 μmol/m^{2}s, at which point a decrease in photosynthetic ability of the diatom is detected.